MSc Loss & Bereavement/ MSc Loss & Bereavement (Counselling) 2018/19

 All classes, tutorials and seminars will be held at the training rooms of the Irish Hospice Foundation, 4th Floor, Morrison Chambers, 32 Nassau Street, Dublin 2.

-The Irish Hospice Foundation also houses the Thérèse Brady library
+The Irish Hospice Foundation also houses the Thérèse Brady library, a specialist Library for a niche collection of bereavement books, journals and resources.

 Applications must be submitted online through the RCSI application page.